PatrickEifler/kickoff/learn/grunt.md

 NEEDS DOCUMENTATION

 <hr class="sectionSplitter">
 <a name="task-appendices"></a>
 ## Task Index

+This is an exhaustive list of all the grunt tasks that Kickoff uses and what they do.

-Ordered by how Kickoff’s tasks are grouped in the `_grunt-configs` directory.
+They are ordered similarly to how Kickoff’s tasks are grouped in the `_grunt-configs` directory.

 ### CSS Tasks